piciji/denise/readme.md

 * autoload for all media types with D64/T64 viewer in file dialog
 * added possibility to associate files with Denise for macOS
 * emulated left vertical line in overscan area
+* added confirmation dialog to write on disk/tape/flash permanently
+* open files as read only from OS point of view, if not able to open it in read/write mode

 ## 1.0.7
 * fixed a critical bug that caused OSX builds to use illegal instructions for some architectures